 5 Tbs almond milk

 2 Tsp gelatine powder

 1/4 Tsp nutmeg

 Add gelatine mixture to fig and papaya pureed and stir to mix well.
 Fold gently whipped thickened cream into fig and papaya mixture and mix well.
-Spoon mousse into two glasses.
+Spoon mousse into glasses.
 Put in fridge and cover with cling wrap to set 8 hours or overnight.
-Next day before serving, bring out the glasses from fridge and remove the cling wrap.
-Cut some figs for each glasses and sprinkles chocolate over the fig in glasses.
+Next day before serving, bring out the glasses from fridge and remove cling wrap.
+Cut some figs for each glass and sprinkles chocolate over the fig in glasses.
 Serve chill.
 Enjoy the mousse in the Summer heat weather.

 You must be logged in to post a comment.